okuvshynov/qna/README.md

 	[x] entire document
 [x] openAI integration
 [x] better prompt
-[ ] pip install/start/restart service
+[ ] pip install
 [ ] instructions on how to use
+[ ] check other pdf viewers on desktops/iPad/phones.
+How do they handle annotations?
 [ ] configuration
 [ ] try on some old pdfs
 [ ] monitoring remote files?